MennaEwas/ini_generator/README.md

 ```

 ## Run the project
-- run the main.py and follow the link
+- Run the main.py and follow the link
 - Page 1: Select from this page which parts you need to be changed in the new ini file from the old one
-- page 2: Make some restrictions on the data type of the chosen items
+- Page 2: Make some restrictions on the data type of the chosen items
-- page 3: Choose new Friendly names to be shown for the Engineer user
+- Page 3: Choose new Friendly names to be shown for the Engineer user
 - Page 4: If this page is shown, it means your deployment is done successfully and your data saved in a json file

 ## Contributing